shreyash-chonkie/mastra/docs/src/content/docs/course/03-agent-memory/02-conversation-history.md

 ## Storage Configuration

 Conversation history relies on a storage adapter to persist messages.
-By default, Mastra uses a LibSQL store that saves messages to a local SQLite database.
+By default, Mastra uses a LibSQL store that saves messages to a local database.
 You can configure this or use other storage options:

 ```typescript
 import { Memory } from "@mastra/memory";